toy-soldier/ev-adoption/README.md

 ---

 ## Executive Summary

-Governments are betting billions on electric vehicles as a climate solution.
-But are EVs truly lowering emissions at scale?
+Governments are investing billions in electric vehicles as a climate solution.
+But are EVs truly reducing emissions at scale?

 This dashboard shows that **EV adoption alone doesn’t guarantee lower CO₂ emissions**.
 Countries with clean electricity grids (e.g., Norway, Sweden) achieve major reductions, while fossil-heavy grids (e.g., China, US, Australia) cancel out much of the benefit.

-The conclusion is clear: **EVs only deliver on their promise when paired with clean energy grids.**
+The takeaway is clear: **EVs only deliver on their promise when paired with clean energy grids.**

 ---